A Model for Multi-Agent Heterogeneous Interaction Problems: Related Work

-\emph{Modeling} heterogeneity, which is the focus of this paper, has received relatively little interest~\cite{Mitra-HeterogeneityBandit}.
-Heterogeneity comes in many forms such as differences in roles~\cite{Wang-RODE}, robotic capabilities and or sensors~\cite{Salam-heterosensors, shishika-teamcomphetero}, dynamics~\cite{Szwaykowska-heterodynamics,Edwards-heterocontrol}, and even teams of air and ground robots~\cite{chaimowicz-airground,Grocholsky-coopairground}.
-But algorithmic methods that can tackle large-scale heterogeneity have been difficult to build.
-A taxonomy for heterogeneous multi-robot systems in introduced~\cite{Bettini-HetGPPO} and a method for more explicit handling of the heterogeneous systems is developed for RL.
+\emph{Modeling} heterogeneity, which is the focus of this paper, has gained interest~\cite{Bettini-HetGPPO, Mitra-HeterogeneityBandit}.
+Heterogeneity comes in many forms, e.g., differences in roles~\cite{Wang-RODE}, robotic capabilities and or sensors~\cite{Salam-heterosensors}, dynamics~\cite{Edwards-heterocontrol}, and even teams of air and ground robots~\cite{Grocholsky-coopairground}.
+Heterogeneity has been defined~\cite{TwuEgerstedt2014} for systems in the finite and discrete setting~\cite{Abbas2011DistributionOA,Bezzo2013}, but algorithmic methods that can tackle large-scale heterogeneity have been difficult to build.
 Task assignment with heterogeneous agents~\cite{chernova-Strata} is another similar problem to ours, but a desired trait distribution is necessitated by the objective instead of calculating it explicitly.
-In comparison, the present paper uses a simple formulation to understand what distribution is the best and how to devote heterogeneous agents optimally in a multi-agent interaction problem.
+In comparison, the present paper uses a simple formulation to understand what distribution is best and how to allocate heterogeneous agents optimally in a multi-agent interaction problem.

-\section{Problem Formulation}
+\section{Problem formulation}